Free shore access

 Go into the water from the rocks, preferably on Punta San Vituzzo side (the rocky point that extends east of the cove).

 The most recommended area for snorkeling in Cala Rossa extends along Punta San Vituzzo, the rocky point edging the eastern side of the cove.
-The seabed in the bay being mainly sandy, we advise you to stay near the rocks, where there is the most underwater life.
+The seabed in the bay being mainly sandy, we advise you to stay near the rocks, where you will find the most underwater life.

 There is no sandy beach at Cala Rossa, and the water is particularly clear.
 The cove is well sheltered and generally safe, but watch out for the many boats that moor there in summer.

-During summer months, some small bars and snacks sometimes set up near the cove.
+During the summer months, some small bars and snacks sometimes set up near the cove.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.